 Your doctor will perform a physical exam and may order blood tests or lymph node biopsy to help evaluate your condition.
 If lymphoma is diagnosed, bone marrow aspiration and biopsy, lumbar puncture, chest x-ray, body CT, PET, bone scan, body MRI or abdominal ultrasound may be used to look for enlarged lymph nodes throughout the body and determine whether the lymphoma has spread.
 Treatment depends on the type and stage of the lymphoma as well as your age and overall health.
-Some types of lymphoma may only require monitoring while others may require chemotherapy, CNS prophylaxis, radiation therapy, radioimmunotherapy, biologic therapy or stem cell transplant.
+Some types of lymphoma may only require monitoring while others may require chemotherapy, radiation therapy, radioimmunotherapy, biologic therapy or stem cell transplant.

 What is lymphoma?

 The lymphatic system includes a network of small channels similar to blood vessels that circulate fluid (called lymph), lymph nodes (also called glands), bone marrow and several organs including the spleen, all of which are made up of lymphocytes.

 There are two major types of lymphoma: Hodgkin (HL) and non-Hodgkin (NHL), each of which has several subtypes.
 Hodgkin lymphoma—also known as Hodgkin's disease—is far less common than non-Hodgkin lymphoma.